 Note: Any advance tax paid on or before 31st day of March shall also be treated as paid during the same financial year.

 The deposit of advance tax is made through challan ITNS 280 by ticking the relevant column, i.e., advance tax.

-Under the Income-tax Act, every person has the responsibility to correctly compute and pay his due taxes.
+Ans: Under the Income-tax Act, every person has the responsibility to correctly compute and pay his due taxes.
 Where the Department finds that there has been understatement of income and resultant tax due, it takes measures to compute the actual tax amount that ought to have been paid.
 This demand raised on the person is called as Tax on regular assessment.
-The tax on regular assessment has to be paid within 30 days of receipt of the notice of demand.
+The tax on regular assessment-400 has to be paid within 30 days of receipt of the notice of demand .

-The filled-up taxpayer’s counterfoil will be stamped and returned to you by the bank.
-Please ensure that the bank’s stamp contains BSR Code [Bankers Serial Number Code], Challan Identification Number [CIN], and the date of payment.
-In case of e-payment a computer generated copy will be issued.
+Ans: The counter-foil of the Income-tax Challan filled by taxpayers, should be stamped and returned by the bank.
+Please ensure that the bank stamp contains BSR (Bankers Serial number code), Challan Identification Number (CIN) and the date of payment.

 Form 26AS will also disclose the credit of TDS/TCS in your account.